EPFL-LCN/pub-sourmpis2023-neurips/README.md

 ## Training the RSNN model

-Training models will require a little bit better understanding of the code, HOWEVER, you can train the main model with the following command, and you can start exploring the parameters, by changing the options in the file configs/main_model/opt.json:
+Training models will require a little bit better understanding of the code.
+However, you can train the main model with the following command, and you can start exploring the parameters, by changing the options in the file configs/main_model/opt.json:

 ```bash
 python3 infopath/train.py --config=main_model